St. Patrick’s Day Party Ideas: Have a Blast for Less Than $50

 - Deck your walls with Leprechaun swirls.

-- Let people know where the party is with St. Patrick’s Day porch signs.
+- Let people know where the party is with St. Patrick’s Day porch signs on Amazon.

 - This tablecloth will let your guests know you’re serious about St. Patrick’s Day parties.